Scientific Advisory Board

 Criteria’s product development efforts are directed by its scientific advisory board, which includes some of the world’s leading experts in statistics, psychometrics, cognitive psychology, and applied testing.

-Stephen M. Kosslyn is Founding Dean of the Minerva Schools at KGI.
+Dr. Stephen M. Kosslyn is the President and CEO of Foundry College.
+Prior to that, Kosslyn served as the Founding Dean and Chief Academic Officer of the Minerva Schools at Keck Graduate Institute.
 He was Director of CASBS at Stanford University and chair of the Department of Psychology, Dean of Social Science, and Lindsley Professor at Harvard University.
 He has authored or coauthored 14 books and over 300 scientific papers and received the NAS Initiatives in Research Award, a Guggenheim Fellowship, three honorary Doctorates and election to the American Academy of Arts and Sciences.

 Dr. Rubin is the John L. Loeb Professor of Statistics at Harvard University and former Chair of the Statistics Group at the Educational Testing Service in Princeton, New Jersey.
 He is a Fellow of the American Statistical Society and a recipient of the prestigious Samuel L. Wilks medal.
 Dr. Rubin has been a pioneer in research on multiple imputation, causal analysis, and Bayesian statistics.
 He ranks as one of the most widely cited statisticians in the world, and his work has been influential for practical applications in business, government, and education.